-172. (S//NF) The Site Manager admitted staging a "mock execution" in the first days that was open.
-According to the Site Manager, the technique was his idea but was not effective because it came across as being staged.
+172. (S//NE) The second admitted staging a "mock execution" in the first days that was open.
+According to the the technique was his idea but was not effective because it came across as being staged.
 It was based on the concept, from SERE school, of showing something that looks real, but is not.
-The Site Manager recalled that a particular CTC interrogator later told him about employing a mock execution technique.
-The Site Manager did not know when this incident occurred or if it was successful.
+The second free alled that a particular CTC interrogator later told him about employing a mock execution technique.
+The did not know when this incident occurred or if it was successful.
 He viewed this technique as ineffective because it was not believable.

-69 (S//NF) This same debriefer submitted a cable from in early January 2003 in which... he proposed a number of other techniques, including disconnecting the heating system overnight.
-Headquarters did not respond.
+71 TOP SECRET ACLU-RDI 4611 p.76 CIA000424

+173. (TS

-TOP SECRET/ 173.
-(TS.)
-Four other officers and independent contractors who were interviewed admitted to either participating in one of the above-described incidents or hearing about them.
-An COBALT independent contractor who headed a CTC/RDG review of 71 procedures at after Rahman's death stated that the Site Manager described staging a mock execution of a detainee.
+who were interviewed admitted to either participating in one of the above-described incidents or hearing about them.

+Four

+described staging a mock execution of a detainee.
 Reportedly, a detainee who witnessed the "body" in the aftermath of the ruse "sang like a bird."
-174. (TS/ revealed that approximately four days before his interview with OIG, the Site Manager stated he had conducted a mock execution in October or November 2002.
-Reportedly, the firearm was discharged outside of · · the building, and it was done because the detainee reportedly 7 possessed critical threat information. stated that he told the Site Manager not to do it again.
-He stated that he has not heard 1. of a similar act occurring since then.
-Use of Smoke 175.
-(TS.
-A CIA officer at in late 2002 and early 2003 revealed that cigarette smoke was once used as an interrogation technique in : 1 October 2002.
-Reportedly, at the request of an independent contractor serving as an interrogator, the officer, who does not smoke, blew the smoke from a thin cigarette/cigar in the detainee's face for about five minutes.
-The detainee started talking so the smoke ceased. heard that a different officer had used smoke as an interrogation technique.
-OIG COBALT P questioned numerous personnel who had worked about the use of smoke as a technique.
-None reported any knowledge of CORALI the use of smoke as an interrogation technique.
-176. ( TS/ An independent contractor admitted that he has personally used smoke inhalation techniques on detainees to make them ill to the point in the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of the second of where they would start to "purge."
-After this, in a weakened state, 72 TOP SECRET/ D0082 these detainees would then provide the independent contractor with information.
-The independent contractor denied ever physically abusing detainees or knowing anyone who has.

-TO P SE CR ET $\cdot$
+174. (TS) revealed that approximately four days before his interview with OIG, the stated he had conducted a mock execution in October or November 2002.
+Reportedly, the firearm was discharged outside of the building, and it was done because the detainee reportedly possessed critical threat information.
+If the stated that he told the not to do it again.
+He stated that he has not heard of a similar act occurring since then.

+Use of Smoke

+175. TS

+176. (TS.

+A CIA officer

+revealed that cigarette smoke was once used as an interrogation technique in October 2002.
+Reportedly, at the request of an interrogator, the officer, who does not smoke, blew the smoke from a thin cigarette/cigar in the detainee's face for about five minutes.
+The detainee started talking so the smoke ceased.
+The detainee started talking so the heard that a different officer had used smoke as an interrogation technique.
+OIG questioned numerous personnel who had worked the use of smoke as a technique.
+None reported any knowledge of the use of smoke as an interrogation technique.

+admitted that he has personally used smoke inhalation techniques on detainees to make them ill to the point where they would start to "purge."
+After this, in a weakened state, these detainees would then provide denied ever physically abusing detainees or knowing anyone who has.